Tackling Child Exploitation

 e: firstname.lastname@example.org t: 07590 074 279

-Anna is Partnership Manager for the Tackling Child Exploitation Support Programme, she sits on the Programme Management Group and holds responsibility for key programme relationships and leads the development and delivery of the TCE microsite.
+Anna is Partnership Manager for the Tackling Child Exploitation Support Programme, with overall responsibility for programme delivery.
 Anna is a qualified Social Worker with an early practice background in youth offending and youth inclusion and support work.
 As a senior local authority manager Anna developed, established and managed wider early intervention, prevention and targeted support services and systems.
 She then moved to work for the Department for Education as a national local authority delivery expert, working on child poverty and Early Years policy.
-Anna has spent the last eight years in the voluntary sector, initially as an improvement consultant working with local authorities on adoption, post adoption support and permanency planning, then as Development Manager for the NSPCC, responsible for developing the NSPCC’s national approach to CSE and emerging forms of abuse.
-Anna has developed national services in response to CSE, FGM, forced marriage, faith-based abuse and so-called-honour-based-violence.
-Most recently Anna has worked with local, place-based, partnerships to achieve system-level change designed to prevent sexual abuse.
+Following her time in central government, Anna moved into the voluntary sector, initially as an improvement consultant working with local authorities on adoption, post adoption support and permanency planning, then, as Development Manager for the NSPCC.
+Anna developed the NSPCC’s national approach to CSE and emerging forms of abuse, along with national services in response to CSE, FGM, forced marriage, faith-based abuse and so-called-honour-based-violence.
+Immediately prior to joining the Tackling Child Exploitation Support Programme, Anna led work with local, place-based, partnerships to achieve system-level change designed to prevent sexual abuse.

 Head of Delivery – The Children’s Society

 Speciality area of work: Voluntary sector / Policy / Partnership working

 e: email@example.com: 07710396436